 Heat 1 tablespoon of olive oil in a large skillet over medium high heat.
 Cook the mushrooms for several minutes until they begin to brown on one side.
-Then flip the mushrooms and let them get more color on the other side.
+Flip the mushrooms and let them get more color on the other side.
 Add 2 tablespoons of butter and thyme sprigs to pan.
 Continue to cook until the butter begins to brown and mushrooms are tender.
 Season with salt and pepper.
-Then do the same process to the other half of the mushrooms.
+Repeat process with the other half of the mushrooms.
 Remove thyme sprigs before adding to green bean mixture.

 Melt remaining 2 tablespoons of butter in a large sauce pan over medium low heat.
 Whisk in flour and cook, whisking constantly until the roux is golden brown and smells mildly nutty.
 Whisk in milk and cream and increase the heat bringing the sauce to a simmer.
 Whisk regularly until it thickens.
 Remove from heat and add Seahive and garlic, whisking as you add these ingredients.
 Season with salt and pepper.